The Library and the COVID-19 Virus

 The Library will be offering fun and social-distance-friendly Story Time, Junior Explorers, and Tween STEM programs each Wednesday morning starting June 3, at the Town Center Meadows Park (near the Police Station).
 To limit numbers to ensure social distancing, patrons must pre-register each week on the library’s Eventbrite page to participate in these programs.
 When attending programs in the park, please follow the directions we will have set up that promote social distancing.
 Only those with Highland City Library cards can register.
 If your home library is American Fork, Pleasant Grove, Lehi, or Eagle Mountain, you are not allowed to participate, but we encourage you to participate in programs offered by your home library.

 The Library will also be offering an online-based Summer Reading program for all ages.
 Patrons can register for Summer Reading on the Library’s Eventbrite page starting May 28th.
 We will have weekly reading incentives for children and final prizes for teens and adults.
 Children’s incentives can be collected whenever the Library is open to the public, or in the park during Library programs.
 We have purchased vending machines so incentives can be distributed on a self-serve basis.
 Check the Library’s Summer Reading page for details.

 We are proud to continue to offer excellent online resources while we are closed.
 Patrons can checkout e-books/e-audiobooks.
-The staff is creating virtual programs weekly for children.
-We also have excellent information resources under our Research/Learn tab.
+Check out our wonderful new children’s and teen ebook resource called TumbleBooks Library.
+We also have many great electronic reference resources you can find under the Research/Learn tab.